opencelium/opencelium/docs/gettinginvolved/installation.rst

 Prepare environment:
 ==================

-Update your system, download and install all required packages
+Update your system, download and install all required packages.

 .. code-block:: sh
 	:linenos: